cjber/semantic-catalogue/README.md

 - **Semantic Search:** Utilizes OpenAI embeddings stored on Pinecone, enabling semantic querying using cosine similarity for enhanced search accuracy.
 - **Retrieval Augmented Generation:** Leverages GPT 3.5 turbo to generate responses that explain the relevance of retrieved datasets, offering deeper insights.
+- **Automated Data Management:** Uses Dagster to automate the creation and management of the Pinecone vector database.
+- **Multi-source Integration:** Aggregates data from multiple sources including ADR, CDRC, and UKDS.

 ## System Architecture